General

 Life at Saint Mary’s

-- Fees at the main campus include rent, three daily meals, housekeeping and laundry, utilities, Senior TV cable service, local telephone service (long distance fees apply), maintenance, 24-hour supervision and call system, local transportation, activities and more.
+- Fees at the main campus include rent, three daily meals, housekeeping and laundry, utilities, Senior TV cable service, Internet access, local telephone service (long distance fees apply), maintenance, 24-hour nursing supervision and call system, local transportation (*see transportation question below), activities and more.
 Wi-Fi Internet is available and a passcode will be provided to you.

-- Fees for the Carriage Homes include landscaping and all-season grounds maintenance, interior and exterior maintenance and repairs, 24-hour response call system, home security system, property taxes, participation in activities and use of amenities, and trash removal.
+- Fees for the Carriage Homes include landscaping and all-season grounds maintenance, interior and exterior maintenance and repairs, 24-hour medical emergency response call system, home security system, property taxes, local transportation (*see transportation question below), participation in activities, use of amenities, and trash removal.
 Carriage Home residents are responsible for all other utilities.

 Yes, this is your home – you may come and go as you please so long as it is medically appropriate.
 We ask that you sign out of the facility for safety purposes so that we can account for who is here in case of an emergency.
 Residents may have visitors at any time, but preferred visiting hours are between 6 a.m. and 9 p.m.
 Visitors will be asked to sign in and out for security purposes.

-Saint Mary’s can provide transportation for medical appointments within a geographical distance on certain weekdays.
+For Residential Living and Carriage Home residents, Saint Mary’s can provide local transportation to medical appointments within a geographical distance on certain weekdays.
 Transportation must be scheduled in advance and is included in the monthly fee.
+Priority is given to medical appointments before considering other transportation requests.

 Residents may have a small pet so long as they can care for the needs of the animal.
 Visitors are also permitted to bring pets to the facility so long as they follow community guidelines.
 Pets must remain on a leash in common areas, not be a nuisance to other guests, and be up-to-date with vaccines.